 Financial assets are derecognized when the contractual rights to receive cash flows from the financial assets expire and financial liabilities are derecognized when obligations under the contracts expire, are discharged or are cancelled.
-Financial assets upon initial recognition are classified into two categories: (1) those to be measured subsequently at fair value (either through other comprehensive income or through net income); and (2) those to be measured at amortized cost.
+Financial assets upon initial recognition are classified into two categories:

+- (i) those to be measured subsequently at fair value either through other comprehensive income ("FVOCI") or through net income ("FVTPL"); and - (ii) those to be measured at amortized cost.
 The classification depends on the Company's business model for managing the financial assets and the contractual terms of the cash flows.
-The following classifications have been applied:

-- cash and trade and other receivables are classified as financial assets measured at amortized cost; - trade and other payables, customer deposits, other liabilities and long-term debt have been classified as financial liabilities measured at amortized costs; and - Interest rate swaps have been classified as financial liabilities measured at fair-value through net income.
+The following classifications have been applied: - cash and trade and other receivables are classified as financial assets measured at amortized cost; - the convertible note receivable and the warrant are measured at FVTPL; - trade and other payables, deferred revenues, other liabilities and long-term debt have been classified as financial liabilities measured at amortized costs; and - interest rate swaps have been classified as financial liabilities measured at FVTPL.